 I run faster than Jonah.

-Flash-back to the Old Testament
+Flash-back to the Old Testament: How Jonah ran.

 You can read the unabridged story here.

-By the grace of God, I grew up in the church.
-Jonah was a regular feature in my Sunday School curriculum throughout the years.
+By the grace of God, I grew up in the church and Jonah was a regular feature in my Sunday School curriculum throughout the years.
 As a youngster, the story was frightening (capsizing ships and belly of the whale, oh my!) but still entertaining.
 But, as I grew older, I identified with Jonah the prophet.

 I could understand his fears at the task he was assigned; the same fear that paralyzes me when I try to invite my non-church-going friends to attend liturgy, just once.
 The same fear that makes me tongue-tied when it is time to partake of any outreach missions.
 Can you imagine a chatterbox getting tongue-tied?

 But there is Hope!

 There are so many voices that influence us, subconsciously.
-I can not proclaim to know which voices were influencing Jonah but I certainly know which ones influence me.
+I can not proclaim to know which voices were influencing Jonah, but I certainly know which ones influence me.

 Like this post?
-Please share it using these icons listed below:
+Please share it: